-- Tuition and Fees - O Up to 100% of in-state tuition if you are attending a public school. - O Max \$27,120.05 per year for private or foreign school (effective August 1, 2023). - Monthly Housing Allowance (MHA): (MUST be attending more than half-time) - Equivalent to BAH of E-5 with dependents. - Based on zip code where attending classes. - o If attending only online classes: \$1054.50 per month (effective August 1, 2023). - Subject to term start and end dates. - Soldiers serving on qualifying active duty for 30 consecutive days or more are NOT eligible for the MHA. - Book and Supply Stipend - \$41.67/credit hour. - O Up to \$1,000 per academic year. - PGIB may also be used for Non-College Degree (NCD) programs, Correspondence schools, Flight programs, Apprenticeships and On-the-Job Training (OJT), Independent Study programs, and National Test reimbursements. - Students at NCD institutions receive the same benefits as those attending traditional colleges and universities (see above). - o Correspondence students will receive the actual net costs for tuition and fees, up to - o \$13,172.57 per academic year (effective August 1, 2023). - Flight students will receive the actual net costs for tuition and fees, up to \$15,497.15 per academic year (effective August 1, 2023). - Information on National Testing, Licensing and Certification tests is in Chapter 6 of this handbook. - o Rates for Apprenticeship and OJT are based on length of time the student is in training:
+- Tuition and Fees - Up to 100% of in-state tuition if you are attending a public school. - Max \$28,937.09 per year for private or foreign school (effective August 1, 2024). - Monthly Housing Allowance (MHA): (MUST be attending more than half-time) - Equivalent to BAH of E-5 with dependents. - Based on zip code where you are attending classes. - If attending only online classes: \$1,177.50 per month (effective August 1, 2024). - Subject to term start and end dates. - $\circ~$ Soldiers serving on qualifying active duty for 30 consecutive days or more are NOT eligible for the MHA. - Book and Supply Stipend - o \$41.67/credit hour. - Up to \$1,000 per academic year. - PGIB may also be used for Non-College Degree (NCD) programs, Correspondence schools, Flight programs, Apprenticeships and On-the-Job Training (OJT), Independent Study programs, and National Test reimbursements. - Students at NCD institutions receive the same benefits as those attending traditional colleges and universities (see above). - o Correspondence students will receive the actual net costs for tuition and fees, up to - \$14,055.13 per academic year (effective August 1, 2024). - Flight students will receive the actual net costs for tuition and fees, up to \$16,535.46 per academic year (effective August 1, 2024). - Information on National Testing, Licensing and Certification tests is in Chapter 6 of this handbook. - Rates for Apprenticeship and OJT are based on length of time the student is in training: